 There are different forms of Contract Surety that The Guarantee offers during the various stages of the construction cycle.
 Prequalification Letters are provided during the Pre-Tender stage; Bid Bond’s and Consents of Surety are provided during the Tendering Stage; Performance, Labour and Material and Lien Bonds are provided during the Construction Stage; and finally Maintenance bonds are typically issued during the Post Construction stage.

-Our Contract Surety bonds include:
+Our Contract Surety Bonds

-Pre-Qualification Letter: Commonly requested at the Request for Qualification (RFQ) or Expression of Interest (EOI) stage – the Pre-Tender Stage – the Prequalification Letter is not a bond, but rather a letter from the Surety to the Owner confirming the bond ability of the Contractor.
+Commonly requested at the Request for Qualification (RFQ) or Expression of Interest (EOI) stage – the Pre-Tender Stage – the Prequalification Letter is not a bond, but rather a letter from the Surety to the Owner confirming the bond ability of the Contractor.
 This is a non-binding commitment from the Surety with respect to the Owner’s specific project as at this early stage the contract details have yet to be fully determined therefore, the Surety must reserve the right to review project details before providing a firm commitment to provide bonds.
 This is sometimes referred to as a “Sunshine Letter” and provides the Surety’s acknowledgment of its business relationship and familiarity with the Contractor.
 An Owner then knows that the Contractor has an established relationship with the Surety and the Surety has confidence in the Contractor’s ability to undertake the referenced project and is favourably considering providing bonds for the project upon satisfactory review of the project details.

-Bid Bond: Requested by the Owner at the Tender Stage, the Bid Bond provides financial assurance to the Owner that the bid has been submitted in good faith.
+Requested by the Owner at the Tender Stage, the Bid Bond provides financial assurance to the Owner that the bid has been submitted in good faith.
 It also provides assurance the Contactor intends to enter into the contract at the price tendered, should they be successful in their bid.
 If the Contractor does not fulfil this obligation, they may be liable for the lower of (a) the difference between their price and that of the next lowest bidder or (b) the limit of the Bid Bond.
 The amount of the Bid Bond is generally a fixed percentage – 5 to 10% of the bid price.

-Consent of Surety: Also used at the Tender Stage, the Consent of Surety (sometimes referred to as an Agreement to Bond) is an undertaking by the Surety to provide Performance and Labour & Material Payment Bonds for the Contractor if their tender is accepted by the Owner and a written contract entered into.
+Also used at the Tender Stage, the Consent of Surety (sometimes referred to as an Agreement to Bond) is an undertaking by the Surety to provide Performance and Labour & Material Payment Bonds for the Contractor if their tender is accepted by the Owner and a written contract entered into.
 The Consent of Surety is a commitment only made by the Surety.
 It is important to note, however, this does not guarantee the Contractor will enter into the contract.

-Performance Bond: At the Construction Stage, upon execution of a written contract between the Contractor and the Owner, a Performance Bond protects the Owner from financial loss should the Contractor fail to perform the Contract in accordance with the contractual obligation.
+At the Construction Stage, upon execution of a written contract between the Contractor and the Owner, a Performance Bond protects the Owner from financial loss should the Contractor fail to perform the Contract in accordance with the contractual obligation.
 While generally requested by the Owner in the amount of 50% of the original contract price, the bond can also be issued for up to 100%.
 The Surety is not liable for more than the total amount of the bond.

 For a claim to be made under the Performance Bond, the Contractor must be in default (as defined in the Contract) and the Owner must have declared the Contractor to be in default.
 Also, the Owner must have fulfilled their contractual obligations.
 From a practical perspective, however, an Owner may want to call the Surety if it appears the project is not progressing well.
 The Surety can discuss the Owner’s concerns with the Contractor, and may be able to assist in preventing a default situation.
 The bond typically contains a two year suit limitation period.